kimbugp/sampled/q3/readME.md

 Pick up the ip address from the started nodes which are to be latter used in the cache distributor

 ## Cache Gateway
-- Start the nodes gateway client can be intergrated into any  work flow by using the module
+- Start the nodes gateway client can be integrated into any  work flow by using the module

 ```
 from cacher.gateway import Client